AleksaMCode/AMx64/README.md

 ```

 ## Calling System Services
 <p align="justify">When calling system services, arguments are placed in the standard argument registers.
 System services do not typically use stack-based arguments.
-This limits the arguments of a system services to six.
+This limits the arguments of system services to six.
 To call a system service, the first step is to determine which system service is desired.
 The general process is that the system service call code is placed in the RAX register.
 The call code is a number that has been assigned for the specific system service being requested.
-These are assigned as part of the operating system and cannot be changed by application programs.  <b>AMx64</b> uses a very small subset of system service call codes to a set of constants.
+These are assigned as part of the operating system and cannot be changed by application programs. <b>AMx64</b> uses a very small subset of system service call codes as a set of constants.
 If any are needed, the arguments for system services are placed in the RDI, RSI, RDX, RCX, R8 and R9 registers (in that order).
 The following table shows the argument locations which are consistent with the standard calling convention.</p>

 <table style="width:30%">
   <tr>